History of the Kurdistan Workers' Party: Activities in Germany

-2000–current
+2000–2025

 Turkey decided that the termination of PKK could only be achieved by termination of their operational grounds.
 Turkey engaged with strong foreign relations campaign to get international support.
 On April 2, 2004, The Council of the European Union (the 15 EU governments) decided to update the European Union list of terrorist organisations to include Kurdistan Workers' Party.
 This applied to all and any members joining the EU.
 Turkey also reached an agreement with Tehran in 2002 in which Turkey recognized the Iranian rebel group Mujahideen-e-Khalq as a terrorist organisation in exchange for Iran doing the same for the PKK.
 However, as of 2008, Russia did not list the organization as a terrorist group despite a numerous of attempts by Turkey.

 Turkey argued that the Netherlands and Belgium supported the organization by allowing training camps to function in their territories.
 On November 22, 1998, Hanover's police reported that three children had been among dozens of trained by the PKK in the Netherlands and Belgium.
 The Dutch police raided the 'PKK paramilitary camp/office' in the Dutch town of Liempde and arrested 29 people in November 2004.

 Despite all efforts, Turkey wasn't even able to reduce PKK activities.

 The changing names

-From April 2, 2002 to November 11, 2003, the same day as the European Union updated its list of terrorists, the organization declared that it terminated "Kurdistan Workers Party" and with the same organisational structure formed the Kürdistan Demokratik ve Özgürlük Kongresi (KADEK).
+From April 2, 2002, to November 11, 2003, the same day as the European Union updated its list of terrorists, the organization declared that it terminated "Kurdistan Workers Party" and with the same organisational structure formed the Kürdistan Demokratik ve Özgürlük Kongresi (KADEK).
 The name change to KADEK was claimed as a move towards peaceful politics and co-operation with a wider range of ideologies, but it was pointed that this change was aimed to protect itself from the legal implications of being listed as a terrorist organization.
 Turkey claimed at the time that KADEK and PKK were identical.
 Later nations updated their status towards KADEK to be identical to their status towards PKK.
-From November 11, 2003 to April 4, 2005, the KADEK changed its name and operated under the banner of KGK (KONGRA-GEL).
+From November 11, 2003, to April 4, 2005, the KADEK changed its name and operated under the banner of KGK (KONGRA-GEL).
 In 2004, the armed wing of PKK, HPG (People's Forces of Defence) announced an end to the unilateral truce they had sustained since the time of Öcalan's capture.

-After 4 years of ceasefire, the PKK started continued the armed conflict.
-The PKK started its activities by bombing the Turkish military bases and police departments in southeastern Turkey.